Report Detailing Harassment At NPR Cites 'High Level Of Distrust' Of Management

 On Nov.
 7, in an email to staff, Mohn said he failed to connect other signs.
 "In retrospect, I did not see the bigger pattern of poor judgment and unacceptable behavior," Mohn wrote.
 "I am sorry, and I have learned from this."

 The report does not offer great detail for the individual episodes that occurred during Oreskes' time at NPR.
 Nor does it explain the internal deliberations of the network's leadership.
-It does suggest, however, two conclusions: first, the network failed to connect visible dots illuminating a related pattern of behavior; second, NPR's management did not terminate Oreskes in part because, after the two October 2015 HR filings, it did not receive complaints about behavior toward women who worked at NPR until October 2017.
+It does suggest, however, two conclusions: First, the network failed to connect visible dots illuminating a related pattern of behavior; and second, NPR's management did not terminate Oreskes in part because, after the two October 2015 HR filings, it did not receive complaints about behavior toward women who worked at NPR until October 2017.

-Paul Haaga, the board chairman, said Mohn should have been brought into discussions about Oreskes' behavior prior to fall 2016.
-And he said Jonathan Hart, NPR's general counsel, was focused primarily on preventing harm to NPR's employees.
+Haaga, the board chairman, said Mohn should have been brought into discussions about Oreskes' behavior prior to fall 2016.
+And he said Hart, NPR's general counsel, was focused primarily on preventing harm to the company's employees.

 "It was surprising to me [to learn] when certain parties knew certain things," said Lucas, the NPR board member.
 "Different people within management had different information over time."